Seven things you shouldn’t do on your first visit to Universal Orlando Resort

 If you don’t want to ride the Hogwarts Express (the lines can be very long without an Express Pass), you can exit one park and walk to the entrance of the other.

-If you’re visiting Universal for the first time, be sure to scope out the attractions online and get an idea of what you do and don’t want to ride.
-Both parks have a good mix of thrill rides and tamer attractions, although many of the thrilling rides use CGI and make you feel like you’re spinning and dropping when you’re really not moving around all that much.
+If you’re visiting Universal for the first time, figure out what you do and don’t want to ride ahead of your visit.
+Both parks have a good mix of thrill rides and tamer attractions, although many of the thrilling rides are simulators and can make you feel like you’re spinning and dropping when you’re really not moving around all that much.

 The height requirements are all over the place (this chart provides a reference).
-I find Universal to be on the stricter side with minimum heights, so if you have pint-size thrill seekers in your group, measure them before you leave and again at the measuring stations located near the entrance of each park.
+If you have pint-size thrill seekers in your group, measure them before you leave and again at the measuring stations located near the entrance of each park.
 Expect kids who look like they might be on the fence to be measured at least once in line.
-I’ve seen kids pulled off attractions and re-measured, so make sure you’re doing your diligence before you get in line.
+I’ve seen kids pulled off attractions and remeasured, so make sure you’re being diligent before you get in line.

 Universal Orlando Resort has an app that’s free to download in the iTunes or Google Play store.
-The app is easy to navigate and includes maps of both parks (I still like grabbing a paper map at the park entrance because I find that easier to read) and gives estimated wait times for attractions.
-Keep in mind that the quoted wait times are for the regular line, so if you have Express Passes, you’ll have to wing it with the math and guess your wait time, but I find the baseline estimate helpful.
+The app is easy to navigate and includes maps of both parks (I miss being able to grab a paper map at the park entrance because I find that easier to read) and gives estimated wait times for attractions.

-This attraction is really cute and definitely worth catching.
-The backstory is that Gru and Dr. Nefario have come up with a way to turn ordinary humans into Minions.
-The animations mimic the machine that turns the people riding into new Minion recruits, and the CGI attraction is themed as Minion training led by Margo, Edith, and Agnes.
-I never miss this attraction at Universal Orlando Resort, but I have learned to keep walking when I enter the park and loop back later in the day when fewer people are coming in, as the morning rush will double your wait time.
+These attractions are really cute and definitely worth catching.
+But, I have learned to keep walking when I enter the park and loop back later in the day when fewer people are coming in, as the morning rush will double your wait time.